 You can bake this luscious Georgia pecan cake in a jar to give as a gift or to freeze for later use.

+Learn how to bake a cake in a jar.
 Canning and preserving food was a necessary part of survival for my grandparents, who lived and raised their family in rural Georgia more than 60 years ago.
 As a child, I loved the way those glorious Mason jars adorned my grandmother’s shelves — dark amber fig preserves, emerald pepper relish, ruby-red stewed tomatoes and golden pickled peaches.

 When I read about cooking and preserving cakes in glass canning jars several years ago, I immediately thought of my grandparents.
 That year, as a tribute to them, I made several “cake in a jar” recipes to give to friends and family.
 They were a hit!

 You can use any purchased cake mix or adapt a recipe to make the “cakes in a jar,” but follow these basic tips: